Product Design in Perspective

 While writing movies, a lot of initial time is spent in polishing plots and nourishing characters so that they can adept to the story.
 Similarly, while designing products a huge chunk of time is spent on understanding the problem at hand.
 However, once the gist of the movie has been figured out it is usually converted to a script which details down each and every nitty gritty associated to plots down to acting instructions and scene directions.

 Going forward script acts as a source of truth for different stakeholders, not that it cannot change but there is something that everyone has agreed to before starting out to make a film.
-I felt this is something that got missed in our design process as we grew bigger and difficult to operate.
-Having realised this I set on to create design script.
+I felt this is something that got missed in the design process as we grew bigger and difficult to operate.

 Drafting a Design Script